Take a look at some answers to frequently asked questions about The Open:

 Which Opens have been the most memorable?

-Well, there were the aforementioned appearances by Palmer in 1960, '61 and '62; Van de Velde's collapse in 1999; Ben Hogan's win at Carnoustie in 1953 which gave him that year's first three majors; Tiger Woods' eight-shot domination of the 2000 Open at St. Andrews; Watson almost winning at age 59 in 2009; Doug Sanders missing what would have been a winning 3-foot putt at St. Andrews in 1970; Tony Jacklin becoming the first Briton to win the championship in 18 years; and, of course, the Duel in the Sun at Turnberry in 1977, in which Watson and Jack Nicklaus dueled head-to-head over the final 36 holes, Watson winning by shooting 65-65 to Nicklaus' 65-66.
+Well, there was Arnold Palmer in 1961 and '62; Jean Van de Velde's collapse in 1999; Ben Hogan's win in 1953; Woods' eight-shot domination of the 2000 Open at St. Andrews; Watson almost winning at age 59 in 2009; Doug Sanders missing what would have been a winning 3-foot putt at St. Andrews in 1970; Tony Jacklin becoming the first Briton to win the championship in 18 years; and, of course, the Duel in the Sun at Turnberry in 1977, in which Watson and Jack Nicklaus dueled head-to-head over the final 36 holes, Watson winning by shooting 65-65 to Nicklaus' 65-66.

 When I watch this tournament on TV, I hear lots of unfamiliar terms, like "gorse" and "whin" and "burn."
 What do these terms mean?